 Dear Friends,

-It is probably the world's best and innovative health insurance scheme for working class implemented in India about 64 years ago known as Employees State Insurance Scheme.
-It provides lot of benefits to workers and their families.
-The Govt. has ambitious plans to extend its benefits to unorganized sector also.
-But before spreading wings, Govt. should strengthen its functioning at service level to cater to the needs of present members. which is generally marred due to dual control of state and center.
+It is probably the world's best and innovative health insurance scheme for the working class implemented in India about 64 years ago known as Employees State Insurance Scheme.
+It provides a lot of benefits to workers and their families.
+The Govt. has ambitious plans to extend its benefits to the unorganized sector also.
+But before spreading wings, the Govt. should strengthen its functioning at the service level to cater to the needs of present members, which is generally marred due to dual control of state and center.
 Medical services are provided by states which are far from satisfaction.
-What are the reasons that a very good scheme with good intent do not draw applauds from the class for which it is aimed at.
-It needs introspection and issues should be addressed.
+What are the reasons that a very good scheme with good intent does not draw applause from the class for which it is aimed at?
+It needs introspection, and issues should be addressed.

-BM gathered informal feedback from working class and employers too on the functioning of the scheme when it comes to delivery of medical services.
-The general perception is that ESI is ill equipped in terms of dispensaries infrastructure, competent doctors and supporting staff availability with positive attitude and access in times of real need.
+BM gathered informal feedback from the working class and employers too on the functioning of the scheme when it comes to the delivery of medical services.
+The general perception is that ESI is ill-equipped in terms of dispensaries infrastructure, competent doctors, and supporting staff availability with a positive attitude and access in times of real need.
 The medical services to working class working in factories and offices cannot be equated with general public health services.
 Workers need special attention.
 Moreover, both employer and employee pay for it.
 Whereas the administrative functioning of the scheme is perceived as satisfactory because of moving to digitalization, medical facilities are perceived as far from satisfaction.
-Insensitive medical staff, cumbersome procedures and corruption discourage employees from using its benefits to full potential.
+Insensitive medical staff, cumbersome procedures, and corruption discourage employees from using its benefits to full potential.
 Claim settlement also needs to be simplified, free from malpractices.

-Majority of workers are not even aware of the location of dispensaries and their timings in their areas.
-Govt. has not been able to keep pace with the growing expectations of working class when it comes to delivery of medical services.
-On the other hand employers find it complex when it comes to compliance part of the scheme.
+The majority of workers are not even aware of the location of dispensaries and their timings in their areas.
+The Govt. has not been able to keep pace with the growing expectations of the working class when it comes to the delivery of medical services.
+On the other hand, employers find it complex when it comes to the compliance part of the scheme.
 Conflicting judicial pronouncements make things difficult to understand.

-Business environment is dynamic.
-Processes have changed and way of doing business is constantly changing.
-Govt. should make efforts to simplify the compliances free from excessive regulating approach with keeping an eye on constantly improving the medical services and attract working people to come and avail benefits.
+The business environment is dynamic.
+Processes have changed, and the way of doing business is constantly changing.
+The Govt. should make efforts to simplify the compliances free from an excessive regulating approach while keeping an eye on constantly improving the medical services to attract working people to come and avail benefits.

-This issue cover story is on this comprehensive scheme aimed to make it understand in simple way with clarity on complex issues like component of wages, liability in respect of outsourced jobs, situations where accidental benefits are available and overall benefits.
+This issue's cover story is on this comprehensive scheme aimed to make it understood in a simple way with clarity on complex issues like the component of wages, liability concerning outsourced jobs, situations where accidental benefits are available, and overall benefits.
 The attempt is made to present the entire law in concise form.
 It has been done to meet the persistent demand of fellow professionals.

 Anil Kaushik,